sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 4: Working with Pivot Tables/Fundamentals 4: Working with Pivot Tables.md

  ### Target Audience
 Sigma combines with the unlimited power of the cloud data warehouse and the familiar feel of a spreadsheet; no limit on the amount of data you wish to analyze.
 Sigma is awesome for users of Excel and even better for customers who have millions of rows of data.

-Typical audience for this lab is users of Excel, common Business Intelligence or Reporting tools and semi-technical users who want to try out or learn Sigma.
+Typical audience for this QuickStart is users of Excel, common Business Intelligence or Reporting tools and semi-technical users who want to try out or learn Sigma.
 Everything is done in a browser so you already know how to use that.
-No SQL or technical skills are needed to do this lab.
+No SQL or technical skills are needed to do this QuickStart.

 ### Prerequisites
 <ul>